mParticle/docs/src/pages/developers/sdk/web/media/index.md

 }
 ```

-## Using the Event Listener
+## Use the Event Listener

-In cases where you may need to handle some custom functionality when a media event occurs, the Media SDK provides a `mediaEventListener` which will provide a callback.
+In cases where you may need to handle some custom functionality when a media event occurs, the Media SDK provides a `mediaEventListener` for use with callbacks.

 For example, if you need to trigger a custom function when Play or Pause occurs: